xadii8944/xadii8944/README.md

 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with everything
 - 💬 Don't ask my about anything
-- 📫 How to reach me: xadii8944@GMail.com
+- 📫 How to reach me: xadii8944@gmail.com
-- 😄 Pronouns: wtf
+- 😄 Pronouns: there are only two genders
-- ⚡ Fun fact:
+- ⚡ Fun fact: Do kąd nocą tupta jeż
 -->